pietroepis/laai-m1-project/README.md

 # laai-m1-project
-Languages and Algorithms for AI - Module 1 - Project
+Languages and Algorithms for AI - Module 1 - UniBo